-- 1. To test the process characteristics to obtain a step response as well as an impulse response and use these data for tuning a controller. - To use manual control instead of a closed-loop control if the sensor fails or the controller's A-D converter fails.
+- 1. To test the process characteristics to obtain a step response as well as an impulse response and use these data for tuning a controller. - 2.
+To use manual control instead of a closed-loop control if the sensor fails or the controller's A-D converter fails.
 NOTE that bumpless transfer can not be used for an extended time.
-See section 3-18. - 3.
+See section 3-17. - 3.
 In certain applications, it is desirable to supply a process with a constant demand.

-Press and release \bigcirc \bigcirc until HBnd (hand control) appears on the display.
-Press \bigcirc for 3 seconds, then release.
-The display will begin to flash and will show H{--} .
+Press and release \bigcirc vuntil $H\overline{Hnd}$ --- (hand control) appears on the display.
+Press \bigcirc for 3 seconds.
+The upper display will begin to flash and the lower display will show H{--} .
 The controller is now in manual control mode.